About this course

 The Diploma in Languages will usually add one year duration to your studies.
 Undergraduate students have the option to fast track and may complete both programs in three and a half or three years.
 The duration for graduate coursework students varies on their program, advice and permission for graduates should be sought from their home Faculty prior to application.

 The Diploma may only be awarded on the completion of both programs.
-The final 50 points of the Diploma in Languages is HECS-exempt for undergraduate students only.
 Domestic students enrolled in a Graduate Coursework or Research Higher Degree course will have access to Commonwealth supported places.
 International Graduate Coursework and RHD students will attract International undergraduate fees for the Diploma in Languages.

 1. In order to be considered for entry, applicants must have: